 Declassification of Geosat satellite radar altimetry data leads to worldwide mapping of the sea floor from space.
 Launched in 1985 by the U.S. Navy, Geosat measures the height of the sea surface by bouncing a radar beam off it.
 In 1995, the Navy finally declassifies the Geosat data.
 David Sandwell of the Scripps Institution of Oceanography and Walter Smith of the National Oceanic and Atmospheric Administration are able to use this data to make detailed maps of the ocean floor.
 Their observed data significantly enhances accuracy over earlier images of the ocean basin.

 Autosub is Launched

 The Southampton Oceanography Centre (SOC) develops and launches an automated robotic vehicle to study the oceans.
 Known as autosub, the autonomous submersible is equipped with an array of scientific sensors and is capable of carrying out pre-programmed missions.
 Because the vehicle is completely self-contained, it is capable of traveling to regions of the ocean that were previously inaccessible.

 January 6, 2009

-President George W. Bush established the Marianas Trench National Monument.
+President George W. Bush established the Mariana Trench National Monument.
 The monument contains no dry land but protects 95,216 square miles of ocean in the Mariana Archipelago.
-This area will rare hydrothermal vents as well as some of the few places in the world where chemosynthetic communities of life have been discovered.
+This area contains rare hydrothermal vents as well as some of the few places in the world where chemosynthetic communities of life have been discovered.